 Root Cause: Because there was no afternoon preventative maintenance shift scheduled to change it.

-5. They Contribute Before Gain.
+5. Contribute Before Gain

-6. They Schedule Nothing.
+6. Schedule Nothing

-7. They Value Experiences Over Objects.
+7. Value Experiences Over Things

 It’s not what you get, but who you become.